Crotalus lepidus klauberi

-Crotalus lepidus klauberi is a venomous pitviper subspecies endemic to the southwestern United States and adjacent northern Mexico.
+Crotalus lepidus klauberi is a venomous pitviper subspecies native to the southwestern United States and adjacent northern Mexico.

 Geographic range

-In the United States C. l. klauberi is found in Arizona, New Mexico and Texas.
+In the United States C. l. klauberi is found in Arizona, New Mexico, and Texas.

 In Mexico it is found in the Mexican states of Baja California, Chihuahua, Coahuila, Durango, Jalisco, Nuevo León, San Luis Potosí, Sonora, Tamaulipas, and Zacatecas.

 Etymology

 The specific name or epithet, klauberi, is in honor of American herpetologist and rattlesnake expert Laurence M. Klauber.

 Description

-Adults rarely grow to more than 24 in in length.
+Adults rarely grow to more than 24 in in total length (including tail).
 The color pattern is typically a light grey with darker grey banding that varies greatly from habitat to habitat.
 The background color may be green to purple in some locations.
 Those found in the Franklin Mountain range of El Paso County in Texas are unique, having a striking pearl silver background and well defined black crossbands.

 The characters used to distinguish the various subspecies have been a point of contention for many years.
 Various sources have used scale counts, number of bands, the stripe along the eye region and the amount of mottling between bands as methods to tell them apart.
 Unfortunately, research has shown that there are always exceptions.
 It is generally accepted, however, that C. l. klauberi lacks mottling between the darker bands, even though this is not an entirely reliable method.
 It is not known whether the subspecies intergrade in the areas where their ranges overlap.